 Treatment for signs of lily poisoning in dogs

 Treatment for dogs who have ingested lilies depends on their signs, the type of lily, and how long ago it was ingested.
-Call your vet as soon as you’re aware of the situation.
+Call your vet immediately you’re aware of the situation.
+The quicker you can get your dog to the vet for treatment, the easier treatment will be and the more likely it is to be successful.

 Ways to keep dogs away from poisonous plants